Course Descriptons By Program

 ITE320 - Architectural Drafting and Design

 Experience is provided in basic residential and commercial design.
 The fundamental sequences in designing and drawing are stressed as the student completes all architectural drawings necessary for the construction of a residence.
-Elements of the course include architectural styles, area planning, structural detailing, pictorial rendering, building specifications and cost analysis.
-Two lecture-hours and three laboratory-hours per week.
-Prerequisite: ITE 215 or permission by instructor.
-(3 crs.)
+Elements of the course include: architectural styles, area planning, structural detailing, pictorial rendering, building specifications, and cost analysis.

 ITE325 - Statics and Strength of Materials

-The study of statics and strength of materials focuses on providing the pragmatic technologist with a better understanding of the fundamentals of mechanics.
+The study of statics and strength of materials focuses on the pragmatic technologist, who needs a better understanding of the fundamentals of mechanics.
 The statics portion of the course is concerned with parts (bodies) of machines and structures, while the strength portion covers the ability of these individual parts to resist applied loads.
 Then the technologist will be able to determine the dimensions to ensure sufficient strength of the various industrial materials and manufactured components.
-Two lecture-hours and three laboratory-hours per week.
-Prerequisites: MAT 191 and PHY 121.
-(3 crs.)
-Typically Spring.

 ITE341 - Quality Control

-An introduction to the methods used in analyzing quality control, this course's topics include a study of the fundamentals of statistics and probability, the construction and use of control and attribute charts, the definition and use of acceptance criteria, and the use of computers in modern quality control operations.
-An overview of the role of the quality control department of a manufacturing facility will be presented.
-(3 crs.)
-Typically Summer.
+An introduction to the methods used in analyzing quality control.
+Topics covered include a study of thefundamentals of statistics and probability, the construction and use of control and attribute charts, thedefinition and use of acceptance criteria and the use of computers in modern quality control operations.
+Anoverview of the role of quality control department of a manufacturing facility will be presented.